Mid-income, under 50

 SEP IRA contribution uses the same 20% of net income assumption (the self-employed equivalent of 25% of comp).

-Solo 401k employee deferral = min(annual deferral limit (+ catch-up if 50+), net income).
+Solo 401k employee deferral = min(annual deferral limit + catch‑up, net income).
 Employer portion ≈ 20% of net income (self-employed equivalent of 25% of comp).
-Solo 401k total = deferral + employer portion, capped by the annual overall limit.
-SEP IRA contribution ≈ 20% of net income.
+Solo 401k total = deferral + employer portion, capped by the annual overall limit (plus catch‑up if eligible).
+SEP IRA contribution ≈ 20% of net income, capped at the overall limit.

 Use this Solo 401k vs SEP IRA calculator to compare maximum self-employed retirement contributions.